fogna80/idaplugins-list/README.md

 * [WinIOCtlDecoder](https://github.com/tandasat/WinIoCtlDecoder): An IDA Pro plugin which decodes a Windows Device I/O control code into DeviceType, FunctionCode, AccessType and MethodType.

 * [Xex Loader for IDA 6.6](http://xorloser.com/blog/?p=395): This adds the ability to load xex files into IDA directly without having to first process them in any way.
 It processes the xex file as much as possible while loading to minimise the work required by the user to get it to a state fit for reversing.

+* [x64dbgida](https://github.com/x64dbg/x64dbgida/):  Its purpose is to import / export comments/labels/breakpoints from an uncompressed x64dbg JSON database in IDA Pro.

 * [X86Emu](http://www.idabook.com/ida-x86emu/):  Its purpose is to allow a reverse engineer the chance to step through x86 code while reverse engineering a binary.
 The plugin can help you step through any x86 binary from any platform.
 For Windows binaries, many common library calls are trapped and emulated by the emulator, allowing for a higher fidelity emulation.
 I find it particularly useful for stepping through obfuscated code as it automatically reorganizes an IDA disassembly based on actual code paths.